We need you!

 Paw I — All volunteers start here!
 The Paw I level gives volunteers time to become familiar with our shelter and staff.
 Volunteers will be at this level during their first 10 hours of service.
 As a Paw I volunteer, you may help us clean the shelter, do laundry, staff community events, assist with our Bountiful Bowls Pet Food Program or support our clinic and administrative staff, and more!

 Paw II — The Next Level!
-After completing your initial 10 hours of service, you can decide to be trained in hands-on animal enrichment with cats or dogs.
+After completing your initial 10 hours of service, you can decide to be trained in hands-on animal enrichment with cats or dogs (community service volunteers must complete their service hours first).
 You can also choose to receive training in other volunteer service areas, such as Greeter, Humane Education and Veterinary clinic support.
 Paw II volunteers can still help with Paw I assignments, too!

 Paw III & Paw IV — Moving up!
 Volunteers interested in expanding their horizon can request additional training to advance to the Paw III and Paw IV levels.
 Volunteers can become “experts” by expanding their knowledge in animal handling and/or adoption support areas by training to become Adoption Counselors, Customer Care Volunteers, Level II Dog Walkers, Level II Cat Comforters, or Trainers.
 Volunteers at these levels demonstrate a higher level of commitment in these vital roles.
 Of course, you can still help with Paw I or Paw II assignments, too!